Baldwin Wallace University

 You can contact the Men's Wrestling Head Coach Jamie Gibbs at 440-826-3258 firstname.lastname@example.org or by filling out the recruitment questionnaire.

-Baldwin Wallace University is a four-year private, coeducational, liberal arts college in Berea, Ohio, United States.
-The school was founded in 1845 as Baldwin Institute by Methodist settlers.
+Baldwin Wallace University (BW) is a private Methodist liberal arts university in Berea, Ohio.
+The university was founded in 1845 as Baldwin Institute by Methodist settlers.
 Eventually the school merged with nearby German Wallace College in 1913 to become Baldwin–Wallace College.
-As of July 1, 2012, the school became Baldwin Wallace University.
 The institution offers a number of undergraduate and several graduate programs.
-Baldwin Wallace University is often referred to as simply "BW".
 BW has two campus sites: Berea, which serves as the main campus, and BW at Corporate College East in Warrensville Heights.
 Today BW enrolls around 3,050 full-time undergraduate students, 800 evening and weekend adult learners, and 830 graduate students.
 BW recruits students throughout Ohio but also students from all over the United States and internationally.
 Baldwin Wallace's motto is "Creating contributing, compassionate citizens of an increasingly global society."
 Baldwin Wallace's athletic teams compete as members of NCAA Division III athletics in the Ohio Athletic Conference.
 BW is known for its education, business, neuroscience, and music programs.
 BW is home to the Riemenschneider-Bach Institute and the Baldwin Wallace Conservatory of Music.
 The BW Conservatory holds the title for the oldest collegiate Bach Festival in the nation.
 Beyond this, the college's radio station WBWC is known throughout the Cleveland area.